-So if your teen is interested in watching the series (or maybe they know nothing about it, but you'd like to watch it with them to open communication lines), here are a few things you should know — and a few reasons we support you in watching it with them — before you start binging.
+So if your teen is interested in watching the first season of the series (or maybe they know nothing about it, but you'd like to watch it with them to open communication lines), here are a few things you should know — and a few reasons we support you in watching it with them — before you start binging.

 - It opens the floor for some heavy conversations.
 You may not feel ready to talk to your child about suicide, sexual assault, and depression, but open communication and education about mental illness is so important in their high school years and the series provides an opening for you to discuss each issue before, during, and after you watch (and to note, Netflix warns you before a few of the more difficult episodes to let you know what's ahead).

 - Although it will seem like the least of your worries considering the aforementioned topics, there's plenty of swearing.
 F*ck, sh*t, asshole . . . all of 'em.